When we hear of “fleshpots” we’ll likely think of sexual temptation. As in…

-Such grumbling grieves our LORD who has fought to the death to buy our freedom.
-Our fond reminiscences of Egypt are like some Stockholm Syndrome – where captives develop feelings for their captors.
+But such grumbling grieves our LORD who has fought to the death to buy our freedom.
+Our fond reminiscences of Egypt are like some Stockholm Syndrome – a crush on our former captor.
 Jesus is pained by our nostalgia for the darkness.

 Of course He takes offence.
 As the verse above shows, grumbling portrays the LORD as a murderer.
 It paints Him as anti-life when the truth is, Egypt was anti-life.

 The LORD won’t have this kind of grumbling against Him.
 So what does He do?

 He does the only thing that truly takes our eyes off the fleshpots and steals the complaints from our mouths: